TWmin13/IRIS/model/User/README.md

 <img src='training.png'>

 ## Future Directions
-The Ocular Disease Detection project could be extended in the following ways:
+The Ocular Disease Detection could be extended in the following ways:

 1. Exploring other deep learning architectures specifically designed for medical image analysis, such as U-Net or DenseNet, and comparing their performance with the existing models.
 2. Utilizing data augmentation techniques to address class imbalances and further enhance the model's ability to recognize rare eye conditions.